MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Abilities-and-Armor/content.md

 Let's give our `Ability` class two simple methods, `__init__`, and `attack`.

 > [action]
->First, in your project directory, make a file named 'ability.py' to contain all the code for the Ability class
 >
+> First, in your project directory, make a file named `ability.py` to contain all the code for the Ability class

 ## Set initial values with a constructor

 > [action]